AgnostiqHQ/covalent-slurm-plugin/README.md

 Covalent is a Pythonic workflow tool used to execute tasks on advanced computing hardware.
 This executor plugin interfaces Covalent with HPC systems managed by [Slurm](https://slurm.schedmd.com/documentation.html).
 For workflows to be deployable, users must have SSH access to the Slurm login node, writable storage space on the remote filesystem, and permissions to submit jobs to Slurm.

+## Installation
 To use this plugin with Covalent, simply install it using `pip`:

 ```
 pip install covalent-slurm-plugin
 ```

+On the remote system, the Python version in the environment you plan to use must match that used when dispatching the calculations.
+Additionally, the remote system's Python environment must have the base [covalent package](https://github.com/AgnostiqHQ/covalent) installed (e.g. `pip install covalent`).

+## Usage
 The following shows an example of a Covalent [configuration](https://covalent.readthedocs.io/en/latest/how_to/config/customization.html) that is modified to support Slurm:

 ```console